 Technique: Cocoa Growing

-The Little Market is proud to partner with Divine Chocolate in Ghana and Madécasse Chocolate & Vanilla in Madagascar to bring delicious, fair trade chocolate to our customers.
+We are proud to partner with Divine Chocolate in Ghana and Madécasse in Madagascar to bring delicious, fair trade chocolate to our customers.

 Our artisan partner Madécasse sources cocoa from farmworkers in Madagascar.
 The chocolate is made with heirloom cocoa, which means it is superior grade and organic cocoa.
 A main part of Madécasse’s mission is to keep the supply chain — from the first step to the last step — in Madagascar.
 They have made over four million bars that way!